 Winners of Science Photography Contest Capture Stunning Shots

-The second annual Science Photography Contest invited Foxcroft photographers, including students, faculty, and staff to showcase their talents.
-This year, an eighth category was added: Humans and Nature.
-All of the submissions were on display during the Festival of Arts on April 27.
-Everyone in the community had the opportunity to vote for their favorites.
-After tallying all the ballots, Mrs. Fisher and Dr. Tuttle announced the winners at Morning Meeting Monday.
+The Science Photography Contest was a new opportunity for Foxcroft photographers, including both students and faculty, to showcase their talents this year.
+Submissions to each of the seven categories in the contest were on display during the inaugural Arts Weekend at the end of April, when everyone had the opportunity to vote for their favorites.
+After tallying all the ballots, Mrs. Fisher and Dr. Tuttle were ready to announce the winners!

-Congratulations to the following photographers for their beautiful images.
+Congratulations to the following photographers for their beautiful photographs.
 The winners by category are:

-The winners will have their work on display in a yearlong exhibit in the Science Wing of Schoolhouse.
+The winners received prizes, and their works will be on permanent display in the Science Wing of Schoolhouse.
 If you have not had a chance to see their stunning photographs in person, stop by the next time you are on campus!

 An all-girls boarding and day school in Northern Virginia, Foxcroft prepares young women in grades 9-12 for success in college and in life.
 Our outstanding academic program offers challenging courses, including Advanced Placement classes and an innovative STEM program.
 Our premiere equestrian program is nationally recognized, and our athletic teams have won conference and state championships.
 Experience the best in girls' boarding schools: visit Foxcroft.